Skip to content

 8. Networks – Do you want your ads to appear on Google’s network or just Google itself?
 Generally to maximise your budget on Google its best to disable network ads so that all of your budget only goes on Google search.

 9. Promotional Codes – Most new advertisers on Google get a welcome voucher for £50-75.
 Don’t just use it to save money.
 Add it to your current budget over a one month period.
-As an example, if you have a daily budget of £20, divide the £75 by the number of days in a month that your campaign is scheduled for.
+For example, if you have a daily budget of £20, divide the £75 by the number of days your campaign is scheduled for in a month.
 Then add that number to your daily budget. £75/30 days = £2.50.
 Add the £2.50 to the £20 per day budget and see if the increase in budget has a good effect.
 The following month, you may wish to consider a budget increase of £2.50/day.

 Yorkshire Map Regions